What is the DOT Physical?

-There is no drug test for the DOT physical, but illegal drug use does disqualify you from driving.
+The DOT physical doesn’t include a drug test, but illegal drug use does disqualify you from driving.
 That sounds funny, so how does it work?

-All trucking companies require you to take a drug test in addition to your DOT physical exam, as per the Federal Motor Carrier Safety Administration.
+All trucking companies require you to take a drug test in addition to your DOT physical exam, a requirement of the Federal Motor Carrier Safety Administration.

-The Department of Transportation also does not prohibit trucking companies from performing additional drug tests if they want.
+Trucking companies can also perform additional drug tests if they want.
 That means companies can independently test you for more than just those five classes of drugs.
-There are also random tests while you are employed, as employers are required to submit results for 10% or more of their drivers.

 As of 2016, most drug tests began testing by taking a hair follicle.
 This became favored over urine testing because drug substances remain in hair follicles longer than in urine.
-Generally, the test covers a period of 90 days, though this may vary slightly with the growth rate of your hair.
+Generally, the test covers a period of 90 days, though this varies with the growth rate of your hair.